recsyspolimi/leri2023/cfp.md

 bodyClass: page-about
 ---

-## **DUE TO SEVERAL REQUESTS, THE SUBMISSION DEADLINE IS EXTENDED TO JULY THE 2ND, 2021**

 ## Scope
 The purpose of the Italian Information Retrieval Workshop (IIR) is to provide a meeting forum for stimulating and disseminating research in Information Retrieval, where Italian researchers (especially young ones) and researchers affiliated with Italian institutions can network and discuss their research results in an informal way.

-IIR 2021 is the 11th edition of the Italian Information Retrieval Workshop.
-It will take place on September 13-15, 2021 at the [Department of Electrical and Information Engineering](http://deipoliba.azurewebsites.net/en/) of the [Polytechnic University of Bari](http://www.en.poliba.it/), Italy.
+IIR 2021 is the 12th edition of the Italian Information Retrieval Workshop.
+It will take place on June 29th - July 1st, 2022 at the TBD of the [Polytechnic University of Milano](https://www.polimi.it/en/), and the TBD of [University of Milano-Bicocca](https://en.unimib.it/), Italy.

-This edition of the Italian Information Retrieval Workshop will include a number of invited lectures from senior researchers.
+This edition of the Italian Information Retrieval Workshop will include a number of invited lectures and tutorials from senior researchers.

-Participation to the IIR 2021 workshop will be free of charge.
+Participation to the IIR 2022 workshop will be free of charge.
 However, advance registration will be strictly required.

 ## Topics

-IIR 2021 offers an opportunity to present and discuss both theoretical and empirical research.
+IIR 2022 offers an opportunity to present and discuss both theoretical and empirical research.
 Relevant topics include, but are not restricted to:

 - **Search and Ranking.** Research on core IR algorithmic topics, including IR at scale, covering topics such as:
   - Queries and query analysis